neptunelabs/fsi-thumbbar-samples/samples/features/README.md

 ## Adding Scroll Buttons

-If you want to add control buttons to the FSI ThumbBar instance (e.g. like in this example to scroll through the available images), you can do this by using the cmdButtonSelector parameter and corresponding HTML attributes.
+If you want to add control buttons to the FSI ThumbBar instance (e.g. as in this example to scroll through the available images), you can do this by using the cmdButtonSelector parameter and the appropriate HTML attributes.

-In order to set buttons around the FSI ThumbBar element, we create a div with the class fsi-showcase-buttons between the fsi-viewer and the fsi-thumbbar element:
+To place buttons around the FSI ThumbBar element, we create a div with the class fsi-showcase-buttons between the fsi-viewer and the fsi-thumbbar element:
 ```html
 <div class="fsi-showcase-buttons w-100 mx-auto">
         <div class="fsi-showcase-buttons-inner" id="myThumbBarControls">